sohaamir/placement_materials/workbook/workbook.md

-# Performing basic data analysis and plotting with ChatGPT and R
+# Basic data analysis and plotting with ChatGPT and R

 ## What is the HAVEN project?